First-order optimal codes for an adversarial nanopore channel: Channel model and structural results

 \begin{remark} One direct implication of Theorem~\ref{thm:FW} is that, within a string, two adjacent maximal periodic patterns with period $T_1,T_2$ can overlap in at most $T_1+T_2-\gcd(T_1,T_2)-1$ positions.
-Note that if the length of one maximal periodic pattern is at most $T_1+T_2-\gcd(T_1,T_2)-1$, it is possible that one pattern is contained in another. \end{remark}
+It also implies that if the length of a maximal periodic pattern is at most $T_1+T_2-\gcd(T_1,T_2)-1$, it is possible that it is contained in another periodic pattern. \end{remark}

-\begin{remark} If a periodic pattern with period $T$ has length at least $2T$, then its least period must divide $T$.
-This is because if $T'\leq T$ is the least period, then $2T\geq T+T'-\gcd(T,T')$.
+\begin{remark} If a periodic pattern with period $T$ has length at least $2T-2$, then its least period must divide $T$.
+This is because if $T'\leq T$ is the least period, then $2T-2\geq T+T'-\gcd(T,T')$.
 Therefore, by Theorem~\ref{thm:FW}, the pattern also has period $\gcd(T,T')$, which divides $T'$.
 But $T'$ is the least period so $\gcd(T,T')=T'$ and $T'|T$. \end{remark}

-Generalizing \cite[Lemma~2]{xie2025two}, the following lemma gives a necessary and sufficient condition, in terms of periodic patterns, under which a single burst of deletions of $\ell$-mers does not introduce any inconsistency.
-Since any number of deletions can be viewed as a collection of multiple bursts of deletions, this yields a characterization of deletions that preserve consistency in terms of periodic patterns.